Vitamins

 Next steps

-Tips to help you get the most from a visit to your child’s healthcare provider:
+Tips to help you get the most from a visit to your child’s doctor:

 • Know the reason for the visit and what you want to happen.